HaoCheong/FastGen/README.md

 FastGen acts as an automatic boilerplate generator to create basic CRUD apps given a configuration file.
 Idea is to reduce the unneccessary time spent required scaffolding application while avoiding typically human error pitfall.

+This will generate the bare necessities and produce a functioning CRUD app.
+However, several key features of a production ready webapp are not present and should be adjusted accordingly.
+Features such as:

+- Security features (Authenticated + Authorised access to endpoints)
+- Unique business logic functions
+- Enforcement of constraints necessary to various more complex database
+- Reverse Proxy
+- Using any other enterprise database management system (PostgreSQL, MySQL, SQL Server, etc.)
+	- *SQLAlchemy does provide several configurable options for different DBMS.*

 ## Notable Files and Directories

 ### `generators/`